stitchlang/stitch/README.md

 # Delimited String Literals

-WYSIWYG strings make it easier to write correct code because they are easy for humans to verify and easy to copy between applications.
-To support them, we need a way to disable our special characters `#`, `@`, `$`, `(` and `)`.
+WYSIWYG strings make it easier to write correct code because they are easy for humans to verify and copy between applications.
+Requiring manual edits to escape special characters on strings copied to and from stitch scripts would be error prone.
+To avoid this, we need syntax to disable the special characters `#`, `@`, `$`, `(` and `)`.

-For this I've added syntax for "Delimited String Literals".
-It starts with the sequence `@@` followed by a delimiter character.
+The solution for stitch is "Delimited String Literals".
+They start with the sequence `@@` followed by a delimiter character.
 The string continues until it sees the delimiter character again.
 Here are some examples:

 ```sh
 @echo @@"I can use #, @, $, ( and ) in here but not a double-quote"